This article was published in Australian Dictionary of Biography, Volume 5, (MUP), 1974

 O'Reilly had married Mary, daughter of John Murphy and his wife Jane, of Charlestown, Massachusetts, on 5 August 1872.
 On 10 August 1890 he died at Hull from an overdose of chloral which he normally took as a cure for insomnia.
 He was buried in Holyhood cemetery, Brookline, survived by his wife and four children.

-A memorial was erected on the Boston Fenway and a bust is in the Catholic University, Washington.
+A memorial was erected in 1903 at Dowth, County Meath.
+Another stands on the Boston Fenway and a bust is in the Catholic University, Washington.

 This article was first published in hardcopy in Australian Dictionary of Biography, Volume 5, (MUP), 1974